 Eating Disorder Treatment

 There are two general treatment approaches used for eating disorders.
-For the most severe types, where a person’s health or life may be in danger, inpatient hospitalization in a facility that specializes in eating disorders may be needed.
-Otherwise, for when the degree of the eating disorder is less severe, most are treated in an outpatient setting.
+For the most severe types, where a person’s health or life may be in danger, inpatient hospitalization in a facility that specializes in eating disorders may be needed or recommended.
+Otherwise, when the degree of the eating disorder is less severe but still debilitating, most people are treated in an outpatient setting.
 Such outpatient treatment will usually include individual therapy, but may also include a group therapy component.

 Treatment of eating disorders nearly always includes cognitive-behavioral or group psychotherapy.
 Medications may also be appropriate and have been found to be effective for some in the treatment of these disorders, when combined with psychotherapy.